LukeAnglin/WebApp/categories/Happiness/Advocate.md

 1. Does 'blood bath' come from that religious festival tradition?
 2. Woman were only allowed in the top rows of Roman events.
 Is this including wives and children?
+3. How "lawful" and "democratic" was the Roman legal system in reality?
+It seems corrupt!
+Not just Jesus' death, but think about Sejanus!
+And then, Jesus' trial was during nighttime, prohibited by law!
+4. Check if Jesus really wrote woman names in sand during that stoning incident - even if it's just a hypothesis or a fictional enhancement, I love that.
+5.

 ## Rhetorical